emilyselwood/RaspberryTelescope/README.md

 Depencies
 ---------

-We need lua and libgphoto2
+We need lua, libgphoto2 and libconfig

-libgphoto2 can be got from you favourte package manager.
+libgphoto2 and libconfig can be got from you favourte package manager.

 lua can be got from www.lua.org/ftp/ Ive used version 5.2.1 Download and compile.
 You may need to install libncurses and libreadline